Subjects and Curriculum | Epsom College

 Biology

-Students are taught by subject experts, all of whom have a wealth of teaching experience and come from a variety of biological backgrounds.
-Many have been involved in post-doctoral research and their expertise ranges from plant science and zoology to cancer studies and developmental biology.
+Pupils are taught by subject experts, all of whom have a wealth of teaching experience and come from a variety of biological backgrounds.
+Many have been involved in post-doctoral research and their expertise ranges from Plant Science and Zoology to Cancer Studies and Developmental Biology.

 GCSE